ICJIA/icjia-irb-next/README.md

 $ npm run generate
 ```

-## Trailing slash issues
+## Trailing slash

-If using Nginx, Nuxt router's ```base``` property, and Netlify, please configure Nginx to add a trailing slash to all URLs:
+If using Nginx, Nuxt router's `base` property, and Netlify, please configure Nginx to add a trailing slash to all non-file, content URLs:

 ```
 ...